-In the 2nd year of Bachelor, the internship is carried out internationally.
+In 2nd year of Bachelor, internship is carried out overseas.

-Ferrières’ wish is to allow a large number of people to take advantage of its higher education approach and learning environment thanks to the Ferrières Endowment Fund.
+Ferrieres wishes to open its scholarship scheme to a large number of applicants and allow them to benefit from its higher education approach and learning environment thanks to the Ferrieres Endowment Fund.
 It grants partial bursaries to deserving students.
-Obtaining a bursary is dependent on 3 criteria: However, obtaining the scholarship depends on 3 criteria:
+Obtaining a bursary is dependent on 3 criteria:

 Yes, foreign students undertake their internships in France, similarly to French students.

-.or the Bachelor’s degree and the culinary certification programs, the professional background is not required.
-For MSc programs, the candidate should have previously undertaken an internship of a minimum of 6 months.
+For the Bachelor’s degree and the culinary certification programmes, professional background is not required.
+For MSc programs, the candidate should have previously undertaken an internship of minimum 6 months.

-It is possible to get accepted for Bachelor with a technical or vocational certificate.
-However, Ferrières is implementing specific selection criteria for these candidates.
+It is possible to get accepted for Bachelor by being a holder of a technical or vocational certificate, provided the applicant satisfies specific selection criteria.

-Yes, some student exchange programs require a supplementary fee, in addition to the tuition fees.
+Yes, some student exchange programmes require a supplementary fee, in addition to the tuition fees.

-Yes, it is preferable to hold a professional vocational certificate or CAP technical qualification.
+Yes, it is preferable to have a professional vocational certificate or a CAP technical qualification.

-Schoolbox is the administrative portal of École Ferrières.
-You can find all the personal information about the student’s academic status.
+Schoolbox is the administrative portal of Ferrieres School.
+You can find all personal information about the student’s academic status.
 Personal status should be updated regularly by the student (change of home address, phone, PO box, contact details of guardians…).

 There can only be one administrator per profile, this is why only one ID is generated, it is sent to the student along with the appropriate link.